RigsOfRods/docs.rigsofrods.org/tools-tutorials/blender-mesh-editing.md

 ![15](/images/blender-edit-removingdoubles.png)

-Now head over to the tool menu on the right and find the blue tool icon -> `Add Modifier` -> `Edge Split`:
+Now head over to the tool menu on the right and find the blue wrench icon -> `Add Modifier` -> `Edge Split`:

 ![16](/images/blender-edit-edgesplit1.png)

 The `Edge Split` Modifier should now be selected.
 The default `Split Angle` (30) should be fine in most cases. **Do not apply the modifier.
 The exporter will do this for you.**

 ![17](/images/blender-edit-edgesplit2.png)

+**Note: For some models just applying edge split won't be enough, further work may be required (such as marking faces sharp).**

 # Applying the texture